 These neighborhoods are the kind of place a standard cup of coffee will set you back, CA$10, and a reasonably average detached home will be at least CA$2 million.

 But you really can’t find better places to raise kids in the city.
 They have long, leafy drives and gated communities, which feel like living in the country but with all the elite services of city life.

 If, however, you aren’t looking to spend several million on a home but still want a good place to raise your kids, you can start your search in the Rockcliffe-Smythe area.

-This neighbourhood is amazingly well connected and was recognised in 2017 as one of Airbnb’s hottest districts in the world.
+This neighborhood is amazingly well-connected and was recognized in 2017 as one of Airbnb’s hottest districts in the world.

 It’s got peaceful streets, safe after dark, and has a good blend of coffee shops, shopping boulevards, and quiet residential streets where kids can play on the road without scaring you to death.

 It’s super diverse and has a great blend of local Canadians and immigrants.
 You can find some great renovation projects here too.

 If you want to be slightly further out of the city center, The Beeches is an excellent neighborhood.
 Located on the shores of the lake, it has wide streets, large parks, outdoor space, a great local school, and beautiful houses.